Frantic day ahead as EU tells Cyprus it can rethink controversial bailout terms as key vote postponed

 Cyprus postpones crucial vote on controversial bank deposit levy as stocks plummet around the world

-John Hall is an Online News Desk Editor at The Independent.
+John Hall is Senior Online Reporter at The Independent.
 He also writes a column on new music for the newspaper.

 A C Grayling